roikonen/scalablemodeling/docs/blog/posts/20250914-integrity-chain.md

 !!! note

-    In addition to the Three Guardians, Scalable Modeling also describes the **Query Handler** and the **Data Processor**.
+    In addition to the Three Guardians, Scalable Modeling also describes the **Query Handler** and the **Data Aggregator**.
 A Query Handler serves read requests by consulting a single view.
-A Data Processor, on the other hand, combines data from multiple sources or views to maintain derived models.
+A Data Aggregator, on the other hand, combines data from multiple sources or views to maintain derived models.
 These roles are important but relatively straightforward, so I have not explored them in detail in this post.

 ## Example: Ordering and Archiving a Product